 Teaching and assessment of English Language Learners (ELL).
 Covers differentiated instruction, special education needs vs. language needs, learning environments in multilingual and multicultural classrooms, identification, exiting, and ongoing assessment of student learning.
 Legal issues and historical perspectives also covered.
 Linking assessment to instruction and the review of methods and techniques employed for language and academic assessment included.
 Standards emphasized.
-Prerequisites: EDU225.
+Prerequisites: EDU225 and must hold a provisional or standard elementary, secondary or special education teaching certificate.

-Practicum for Structured English Immersion
+Practicum for Structured English Immersion (SEI) /English as a Second Language (ESL) Teachers

-(SEI)/English as a Second Language (ESL) Teachers Provides an opportunity to receive guided practical, on-site experience working with English Language Learners (ELL).
+Provides an opportunity to receive guided practical, on-site experience working with English Language Learners (ELL).
 Requires observations of ELL students in a variety of settings, evaluation of teaching techniques, and critical review of academic standards as they relate to Structured English Immersion (SEI)/English as a Second Language (ESL) learners.
-Prerequisites: (EDU225 and EDU230 and ENG213), and (EDU240 or EDU241).
-EDU248 Adolescent Behavior
+Prerequisites: (EDU225 and EDU230 and ENG213), and (EDU228 or EDU240 and EDU241) and must hold a provisional or standard elementary, secondary or special education teaching certificate.

+Adolescent Behavior